rancher-sandbox/docs.rancherdesktop.io/blog/2026-06-17-history-of-rancher-desktop.md

 ## A small guest with sharp edges

 The VM ran Alpine Linux, picked because it's tiny, which meant a smaller download and a faster boot.
-Alpine stays small by using musl and OpenRC instead of the glibc and systemd most Linux software is built against.
+Alpine stays small by using musl[^musl] and OpenRC instead of the glibc and systemd[^init] most Linux software is built against.
 Usually that's invisible.
 Sometimes it isn't.
 You can't run the NVIDIA Container Toolkit on it, which means no CUDA, which means machines with a GPU can't run the AI workloads people increasingly want to run.
 A choice that saved a few